 Foundations College Prep’s mission is to empower underserved youth to thrive in college and life by teaching them to think critically, live with honor, and strive for a better self and world.
 The school also aims to develop the knowledge, tools, and sustainable systems to support successful replication and broader change beyond its walls.
 Foundations is a 2012 Next Generation Learning Challenges grantee.

-Foundations College Prep will open its doors in fall 2014, with plans to provide a rigorous, 6th– through 12th-grade college preparatory experience for students on the far South Side of Chicago.
+Foundations College Prep opened its doors in fall 2014, with plans to provide a rigorous, 6th– through 12th-grade college preparatory experience for students on the far South Side of Chicago.
 The school’s plan to redesign the school day focuses on maximizing the impact of its great teachers.
 Students will have flexible schedules and varied class sizes that best fit instructional objectives and teacher strengths.
 Digital-learning opportunities will enhance their teachers’ ability to focus on personalized, higher-order thinking.

 Ingenuity Prep (Washington, D.C.)

-Ingenuity Prep will open in Southeast Washington, D.C., in August 2013.
+Ingenuity Prep opened in Southeast Washington, D.C., in August 2013.
 Initially serving preschool through kindergarten, the school intends to add a grade each year and eventually serve students through high school.
 Ingenuity Prep plans to extend the reach of its great teachers to help students build strong skills in the traditional core content areas and develop a broader set of 21st-century skills that will prepare them to be true civic leaders.

-- An extended day and extended year schedule
+- An extended-day and extended-year schedule

 - Teams of content-specialized teachers that loop with cohorts of students across grade-level bands (PS–PK, K–2, 3–5, etc.)